 Since then, I’ve received several highly generous offers to come back to the world of

 Most of the time I feel like an introvert that’s somehow successfully masquerading as an extrovert so I guess I’m probably more of an ambivert.
-And to everybody’s surprise (especially my own) I score crazy high on high-functioning autism, Asperger, Bipolar Type 2 and ADHD tests.
+And to everybody’s surprise (especially my own) I score crazy high on Autism, Asperger, Bipolar Type 2 and ADHD tests.
 However, I think that says more about how fucked up the sweeping definitions and how blunt the diagnostic tools are.
 That said, I’m certainly “neuro-atypical” or “neurodivergent” – whatever that means.

 I guess I consider myself hacker in the classical sense.
 I can

 code hack, design and sell hustle.
 However, most of the time I consider myself more of a hack.
-Yes, I still have some residual impostor’s syndrome.
+Yes, some residual impostor’s syndrome still remains.

-I owe whatever streak of creativity you think I might possess to my father’s genes, a nationally recognized artist and an award-winning veteran AD/CD of the Norwegian ad industry, and every single entrepreneurial one to my mother, a feminist pioneer inventing and founding her own independent and innovative businesses in a time where women – even in Scandinavia – were still expected to be stay-at-home moms – or at the very least take boring menial jobs.
+I owe whatever streak of creativity you think I might possess to my father’s genes, a recognized artist and an award-winning veteran Art & Creative Director of the Norwegian ad industry, and every single entrepreneurial one to my mother, a feminist pioneer inventing and founding her own independent and innovative businesses in a time where women – even in Scandinavia – were still expected to be stay-at-home moms – or at the very least take boring menial jobs.

 I have no role models or idols except for perhaps my late engineer uncle.
 He was gone much too soon.
 I like to think that some of his passion for tinkering, building stuff and genuine child-like interest in other people lives on in me.
 I will forever miss him.

 “Crazy magnetic viking guy. […] OK.
 You should come and do the talk instead of me.
 Stand up!” –Yossi Vardi, the kindest man I’ve met so far on my journeys, that time he let me pitch my startup in the middle of his CampusParty 2012 keynote speech.